 A new proposal shall deal only with matters that could not have been foreseen in advance of the meeting or arise out of the discussions at the meeting.
-The Conference Committee shall decide if the new proposal meets this requirement, so as to introduce it formally for consideration by the meeting.
-If a new proposal is rejected by the Conference Committee, the sponsor(s) shall be entitled to request the President to submit the question of its admissibility to a vote, as per Rule 34.
-The sponsor(s) shall be given the opportunity to make one intervention to present the arguments in favour of the introduction of the new proposal, and the President shall explain the reasons for its rejection by the Conference Committee.
+The Conference Bureau Committee shall decide if the new proposal meets this requirement, so as to introduce it formally for consideration by the meeting.
+If a new proposal is rejected by the Conference Bureau Committee, the sponsor(s) shall be entitled to request the President to submit the question of its admissibility to a vote, as per Rule 3334.
+The sponsor(s) shall be given the opportunity to make one intervention to present the arguments in favour of the introduction of the new proposal, and the President shall explain the reasons for its rejection by the Conference Bureau Committee.

-Rule 36 {Order of procedural motions}
+Rule 356 Order of procedural motions

-Subject to rule 33, the following motions shall have precedence, in the order indicated below, over all other proposals or motions:
+Subject to rule 323, the following motions shall have precedence, in the order indicated below, over all other proposals or motions: